agrunfeld/solr-pubmed/README.md

 Running the Solr frontend
 -------------
 The `solr-frontend` module consists of a lightweight [Flask](http://flask.pocoo.org/) application, which is essentially a thin presentation layer built on the Solr REST interface.
 The UI provides several features including keyword search, faceted searching, dynamic faceting using document clustering and highlighting.

-Before running the flask application make sure the required python packages are installed using pip:
+If you haven't set up a virtualenv environment already you can run:

-    cd solr-frontend
+    cd solr-pubmed/solr-frontend
+    virtualenv .
+    source bin/activate

+Then install the python packages:

     pip install -r requirements.txt

 If you're on Windows using the Anaconda python distribution, you may run into issues installing the MarkupSafe package.
 If so, you can solve this issue by modifying `cygwinccompiler.py` as desribed here: [http://bugs.python.org/issue21821](http://bugs.python.org/issue21821)